woocommerce/woocommerce/readme.txt

 * Tweak - Update the generate username setting description label to reflect how the username is actually generated. #23911
 * Tweak - Remove mention of shipping section from the checkout/form-login.php template as shipping is not always a requirement for an order. #23941
 * Tweak - Adjust OBW plugin highlight container sizes to avoid overlap. #23997
+* Tweak - Round tax amounts late when the round at subtotal level setting is enabled to reduce rounding errors. #24024
+* Tweak - OBW now includes WooCommerce Admin as a recommended plugin. #24058
 * Performance - Improve the speed of the admin dashboard by only updating transients once per class. #23011
 * Performance - Reduce number of queries needed to populate variations data by priming post caches. #23272
 * Performance - Persistant cart improvements, only update the persistent cart if the cart items actually change.
 Remove `woocommerce_before_cart_item_quantity_zero` action in favor of existing `woocommerce_cart_item_removed` action. #23112
+* Performance - Exclude `action_log` comment types from `wp_count_comments`. #24071
 * Localization - Added validation for Italian postcodes. #23269
 * Localization - Remove unused tax locale defaults since we now promote auto tax services instead. #23431
 * Localization - Define correct address format for Uganda. #23178